tomodachi94/hydrus-ocr/README.md

 * It does not use threading to OCR multiple files at once.
 * Singular runs are not supported; the program loops itself and constantly runs in the background daemon-style.

-Multi-language support, threading, and single-pass runs are planned for the future.
+[Multi-language support](https://github.com/tomodachi94/hydrus-ocr/issues/1), [threading](https://github.com/tomodachi94/hydrus-ocr/issues/2), and [single-pass runs](https://github.com/tomodachi94/hydrus-ocr/issues/3) are planned for the future.
+Subscribe to the relevant GitHub issue for updates.

 ### Why is this separate from Hydrus?
 Aside from the fact that this would likely be rejected in a PR, OCR can be a resource-intensive operation, and I didn't want to risk the stability of my Hydrus application.